matwilso/rock_detector/README.md

 ## Install `mujoco_py`

+READ [THIS](https://github.com/openai/mujoco-py/pull/145#issuecomment-356938564) if you are getting `ERROR: GLEW initialization error: Missing GL version`

-This was a huge headache and I had to do some hacky stuff to get it to work on my Ubuntu desktop.
-Mac was really easy to get it working and I would guess putting it in the cloud is not bad, because I'm pretty sure that's the way the folks at OpenAI are doing it.
+~~This was a huge headache and I had to do some hacky stuff to get it to work on my Ubuntu desktop.
+Mac was really easy to get it working and I would guess putting it in the cloud is not bad, because I'm pretty sure that's the way the folks at OpenAI are doing it.-~~

-To get it to work, I cloned the repo, modified some source files, ran sudo python3 setup.py install in the folder and it somewhat worked.
+~~To get it to work, I cloned the repo, modified some source files, ran sudo python3 setup.py install in the folder and it somewhat worked.~~

 ```
 git clone https://github.com/openai/mujoco-py.git
 cd mujoco_py
 pip3 install -r requirements.txt
 sudo python3 setup.py install
 ```

-Then, there will be many errors to fix, but most several are fixed by apt-get getting or pip installing something.
+~~Then, there will be many errors to fix, but most several are fixed by apt-get getting or pip installing something.~~

-After that, I was still getting some errors, like [this](https://github.com/openai/mujoco-py/issues/44).
+~~After that, I was still getting some errors, like [this](https://github.com/openai/mujoco-py/issues/44).
 I had to do some hacky stuff and I am not using GPU rendering, but it is running.
-If you have any issues, feel free to reach out to me.
+If you have any issues, feel free to reach out to me.~~